edaplayground/eda-playground/docs/settings.rst

 To add a file, click the **+** sign in the testbench or design pane.
 The filename may not contain special characters.

+To rename a file, double click the tab name.
+(The initial *testbench* and *design* files cannot be renamed.)

 .. raw:: html

   <iframe width="1280" height="720" src="//www.youtube.com/embed/Cku5JlN6kQ4?vq=hd720" frameborder="0" allowfullscreen></iframe>